therndgroup/meta-lightdeckdx-lis/README.md

 ---
 #### IV.
 Running
-A script named `lightdeckdx-lis` is installed at `/usr/bin/` can be used to start the LIS server.
+A script named `lightdeckdx-lis`, located in `/usr/bin/` can be used to start the LIS server.
 A `systemd` service should be configured to call this script at module boot.